FanusAlameen/React-Canvas/README.md

 ## Description
 This is a mini React + Vite app project that utilizes Fabric.js, React Icons, and Styled Components.
 The project is aimed at providing a lightweight and efficient platform for incorporating interactive canvas elements with a modern React framework and styling using Styled Components.
 React Icons are used to easily include popular icons in the application.

+https://react-canvas-seven.vercel.app/ <- Click on this link to view the live application.

 ## Getting Started

 ### Prerequisites